 We know some of you will be frustrated that we can not offer a migration system for your existing accounts, but hope that this article has helped to provide more context on the technical challenges and decision-making that went into this.

-To conclude for now, we are hugely excited about the opportunity of launching this new app and all of the brilliant new features it enables us to build for you.
+We are hugely excited about the opportunity of launching this new app and all of the brilliant new features it enables us to build for you.
 Not only do we have some great updates in the pipeline for the new mobile apps, but we’re also working on a brand new web version of Money Dashboard which is scheduled to go live during the summer.

 Nothing has changed as far as your use of our existing apps is concerned.
 You can continue to use the old mobile and web apps as before.